The concierge marketplace model: how to match supply & demand

-In the earliest stages, marketplaces face the challenge of having to build both supply and demand.
+In the very beginning, marketplaces face the challenge of having to build both supply and demand.
 Marketplaces need both sides in order to connect them, generate transactions, and find initial marketplace liquidity.

 Liquidity can be defined as the probability of matching supply and demand on a marketplace.
 A customer is likely to find the service, rental, or product they’re looking for.
 A provider is likely to get bookings for their listings.
 Liquidity is the most important factor for achieving sustainable growth and success as a two-sided marketplace.
 In fact, after reading this article, you’ll notice that liquidity means much more for the success of an early-stage marketplace than a big initial user base.